LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-01-03-How-to-throttle-the-TPS-on-Nginx.markdown

 Sometimes, we have to limit the application request, it's called the TPS throttling.

-If we use the application with the spring boot, we can't regulate the TPS.<br>
+If we use the application with the spring boot, we can't throttle the TPS.<br>
-However, if we use the Nginx which is located in front of the spring boot application and is named the reverse proxy, the Nginx can regulate the TPS.
+However, if we use the Nginx which is located in front of the spring boot application and is named the reverse proxy, the Nginx can throttle the TPS.

 There is a module of the limit_req_zone on the Nginx, generally, it is used to protect a web server from the DDOS.